 Musa gone, Lelhari down: The Indian Security Forces have wiped out Al-Qaeda’s offshoot

-New Delhi, Oct 24: The killing of Hameed Lelhari, the successor of Zakir Musa has ensured that the Al-Qaeda off shoot in the Valley has been wiped out.
+New Delhi, Oct 24: The killing of Hameed Lelhari, the successor of Zakir Musa has ensured that the Al-Qaeda offshoot in the Valley has been wiped out.

-Ansar Gazwat-Ul-Hind has been wiped out but some elements, who are over-ground workers (OGW) of the outfit, are there.
+Ansar Gazwat-ul-Hind has been wiped out but some elements, who are over-ground workers (OGW) of the outfit, are there.
 They suddenly crop up and join militant ranks.
-But, as of now, it (AGH) has been wiped out from Kashmir," the Dilbag Singh, the Director General of Police, Jammu and Kashmir said.
+But, as of now, it (AGH) has been wiped out from Kashmir," the Dilbag Singh, the Director-General of Police, Jammu and Kashmir said.

 Lelhari along with two of his associates were killed in an encounter at Awantipora.

-Lelhari was deadly and dangerous and had run the Ansar Ghazwat-Ul-Hind successfully after the death of Musa in May 2019.
+Lelhari was deadly and dangerous and had run the Ansar Ghazwat-ul-Hind successfully after the death of Musa in May 2019.

 Zakir Musa's successor Lelhari bites the bullet: The terror market in Kashmir is less crowded now

-Like Musa, the 30 year old Lelhari had a following.
+Like Musa, the 30-year-old Lelhari had a following.
 Intelligence Bureau officials tell OneIndia that his killing comes in the nick of time and is a very important development as he could have gone on to become a major menace.

 The timing is also important and comes at a time when the AGH was looking to take over from the Jaish-e-Mohammad in the Valley.
 The killing clearly now indicates that the AGH is on the down path.